Practice overview

 Clinical negligence

-Aneurin’s practice is largely focussed on clinical negligence claims, and he is a genuine specialist in this area.
-His practice is predominantly claimant based, although he is also instructed on behalf of NHS Trusts, Welsh Health Boards, and private doctors and clinics.
+Aneurin’s practice is almost exclusively in clinical negligence and he is a genuine specialist in this area.
+The majority of his practice is acting for claimants, although he is also regularly instructed on behalf of NHS Trusts, Welsh Health Boards, GPs, and private doctors and clinics.

-He is regularly instructed in claims arising out of delays in diagnosing cancer, delays in diagnosing neurological conditions (such as stroke and subarachnoid haemorrhage), surgical errors, hospital acquired infections, and the development of compartment syndrome.
-He has successfully settled several cases concerning alleged failures to provide fully informed consent.
+He is known for having particular experience in claims arising out of delays in diagnosing cancer, delays in treating neurological and cerebrovascular conditions (such as stroke, subarachnoid haemorrhage, and cauda equina syndrome), and surgical errors.
+He has successfully settled a number of cases concerning alleged failures to enable patients to provide informed consent.

-His experience also includes birth injuries, wrongful birth claims, falls in hospital, and errors in anaesthesia.
+Aneurin’s experience also includes birth injuries, wrongful birth claims, psychiatric care, and errors in anaesthesia.
 Aneurin was also instructed in a claim arising out of the Stepping Hill Hospital poisoning scandal.

 Aneurin frequently appears at coroners’ inquests, where he usually represents the family, and will consider acting under conditional fee agreements to include representation at inquests in appropriate cases.